meenphie/AgX-Tonemapping-Unity/README.md

 This Unity pack is inspired by the original [AgX by Troy Sobotka](https://github.com/sobotka/AgX) and the [Blender AgX implementation](https://github.com/EaryChow/AgX).
 The LUTs in the pack are configured to provide visual consistency with Blender's OCIO presets:

+- Defaut Presets:
   - Base Contrast
   - Medium High Contrast
   - High Contrast
   - Very High Contrast
   - Medium Low Contrast
   - Low Contrast
   - Very Low Contrast
   - Punchy
   - Greyscale

+- My custom variants
+  - AgX - Powerful (My first attempt to bring back contrast, colors and brightness)
+  - Agx - Hue (Based on AgX - Powerful, but with a little less power and more saturation (Slope 1.1, Power 1.1, Saturation 1.3), I recommend using this one!)

 Check out the [Blender release notes](https://developer.blender.org/docs/release_notes/4.0/color_management/) for more information about AgX.